ArunYogeshwaran/FallingWords/README.md

-You should take 4 and no more than 8 hours to create the game.
-The result should be a runnable Android Cradle project as a link to a repository or as a zip file.

-Please add a small documentation explaining how much you took and how it was distributed, why you solved the problem in this particular way and what you would do differently if you had more time.

 ## About the game
 "Save the words" aka "Falling words" is a small language learning game for Android.
 As soon as the game starts, an English word will be shown at the bottom of the screen.
 A word from another language (For ex: Spanish) falls down from the top.
 The player should tap